-We are creating ever more efficient, high-performance appliances, helping our consumers live better lives, save money and reduce their footprint.
+We are creating ever more efficient, high-performance appliances, which help consumers and customers to live better lives, save money and reduce their environmental footprint.

-Electrolux will improve the energy and water performance of our appliances, raising the bar for product efficiency across the world.
+Electrolux will improve the energy and water performance of our appliances, raising the bar for product efficiency around the world.

 The roadmap to 2020

-- Continue to grow the market for efficient products through marketing campaigns that highlight sustainability.
+- Continue to drive the market for efficient products through awareness-rising customer and consumer campaigns

 The case for action

-Tackling climate change by reducing greenhouse gases is among the biggest, most urgent challenges society is facing.
+Tackling climate change by reducing greenhouse gases is one of the greatest, most urgent challenges facing society.
 At the same time, demand for water is set to increase by as much as 40% by 2030, meaning that a billion more people will live in places where water can no longer be taken for granted.

-This promise is embedded in Electrolux’s R&D processes through defined targets and KPIs for each major product category.
-We will begin with vacuum cleaners and major appliances in food preservation, fabric care and dish care, in markets where recognized efficiency standards exist.
-We have a clear reporting line for energy and water performance that allows us to track progress against our goals.
+This promise is embedded in the Group’s R&D processes through defined targets and KPIs for each major product category where efficiency standards exist.
+We have a clear follow-up methodology for energy and water performance that allows us to track progress against our goals.

 - Credible communication of leading product performance to consumers in markets without energy labels